 “I saw [them on this trip] for the first time, really the first time since it all happened, and it was really hard. ...
 It was kind of gut-wrenching.
 I didn’t know what to do,” DiMartino said.
 “I just had to get my head around the whole thing.”

 “April 15 is every day for us.
 It’s an everyday struggle.
 It didn’t just go away after it happened,” said Gregory.
 “I struggle every night when I go to sleep: flashbacks, nightmares.
 I wake up in panics where I can’t breathe.
 The least favorite thing of my day is going to bed.”

 Eric Kayne / for NBC News

-Gregory winces in pain during a physical therapy session on July 25 in Katy, Tex., as her damaged leg, ankle and foot are massaged by physical therapist Andrew Hyde to help break up scar tissue and get the injured area moving again.
+Boston bombing survivor Rebekah Gregory, right, winces in pain during a physical therapy session on July 25, 2013, in Katy, Tex., as her damaged leg, ankle and foot are massaged by physical therapist Andrew Hyde to help break up scar tissue and get the injured area moving again.

 Since his recovery is much further along, DiMartino has helped Gregory adjust to crutches, which she has just taken up and he has left behind not too long ago.
 He showed her how to walk up and down stairs with them and how to push doors open without losing her balance.

 She is also getting the in-person emotional support from DiMartino that she needed so much in the aftermath of the bombings.
 Technology couldn’t bridge that distance during their time apart.